Cuis-Smalltalk/Cuis-Website/_pages/documentation.md

 title: Documentation
 ---

 If you are learning Smalltalk, the [Cuis Documentation Project](http://github.com/DrCuis) can help you.
-For example, check the ["Learning Cuis Smalltalk"](https://github.com/DrCuis/Learning-Cuis) repository.
-It includes several great tutorials.
-Also, the "Terse Guide" to install directly from the environment is useful both as a guide and a reference (in Cuis World Menu Help>Terse Guide to Cuis).
+The "Terse Guide" to install directly from the environment is useful both as a guide and a reference (in Cuis World Menu Help>Terse Guide to Cuis).

-The Cuis-Smalltalk developer repository contains additional [structural documentation](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/tree/master/Documentation) worth checking out, it also includes several [Presentations](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/tree/master/Documentation/Presentations).

 ## Resources